-Thailand’s MVNO Market 2016 - CAT Telecom, Penguin, Myworld3GWritten by Allan T. Rasmussen
+Thailand’s MVNO Market 2016 – CAT Telecom, Penguin, Myworld3G

-Although CAT Telecom’s own service “MY” managed to do well in 2016, ending with 1.6 million subscribers, President, Colonel Sanpachai Huvanandana told “The Nation” newspaper back in October that CAT’s three most active MVNOs had around 100,000 subscribers in total.
+Although CAT Telecom’s own service “MY” managed to do well in 2016, ending with 1.6 million subscribers, President, Colonel Sanpachai Huvanandana told “The Nation” newspaper back in October that CAT Telecom’s three most active MVNOs had around 100,000 subscribers in total.

 Very odd, because just 25 days earlier, Chaiyod Chirabowornkul.
 CEO of the MVNO Penguin, told Bangkok Post that they had reached 300,000 subscribers, and was acquiring an average of 80,000 new subscribers per month.

 THE GROWTH HISTORY OF THE MVNO PENGUIN IN 2016

 Chief marketing officer Pakorn Pannachet said “We expect to have 300,000 to 500,000 customers in the first year of operation, and we are expecting to break even by 2017 with 900,000 users.

 02 May 2016

 Chaiyod Chirabowornkul, CEO of Whitespace and chairman of the Thailand MVNO Club, said the Penguin MVNO had quickly acquired about 100,000 subscribers after the service was launched one month go.

 20 June 2016